intro-to-data/Labs/Week 03/ReadMe.md

    you aren't familiar with Airbnb, look at [their website](https://www.airbnb.com).

-In order to answer the remaining lab questions, you will need to find the appropriate part of the `Airbnb.R` file.
+In order to answer the remaining lab questions, you will need to find the appropriate part of the <a href="https://raw.githubusercontent.com/intro-to-data/Labs/master/Week%2003/Airbnb.R" download>Airbnb.R</a> file.